AbooMinister25/ToyLang/README.md

 # Installation
 The installation for Lite is pretty straightforward, just follow the steps below.
 * The following is the current stable release of lite, download it.
-[Lite 1.0.0](lite.exe)
+[Lite 1.0.0](https://github.com/AbooMinister25/Lite)
-* Once lite has been installed, you can run it by calling its full path, like the following
+* Once lite has been installed, you can run it by calling its full path, type in the following command (formatted) to run `Lite: C:\Users\{user}\{Where the folder is located}\Lite-Master\Lite-Master\lite run` .
+Warning, this script may not work, if it gives an error, which it might, instead run the following: `C:\Users\{user}\{Where the folder is located}\Lite-Master\Lite-Master\lite\lite.py run`

+And there you go!
+Lite is up and running, if something went wrong, or if your having any problems, please contact me, my contact info will be at the bottom.

+# Contact
+If your experiencing any bugs or problems, or have any questions, feel free to open an issue or email me at my email, aboominister@gmail.com